Digital-Physics/RSA_math/README.md

-This is some math related to RSA asymmetric public and private key encryption methods.
+This code implements modular arithmetic related to the RSA cryptography method.
+RSA is an asymmetric public-&-private key encryption system used for secure communication and authentication.